Repeaters

 GB3HB is a Dual Mode repeater with access for either C4FM or F3E but not cross mode.

-The repeater input is on 434.9750 Mhz and the output is on 433.3750 Mhz.
-The repeater uses a Diamond X200 antenna with a gain of 6dB.
+The repeater input is on 434.9750 Mhz and the output is on 433.3750 Mhz with 77hz sub tone access.
+The repeater uses two Diamond X200 antenna with a gain of 6dB.
 The antenna is fixed near the top of our 100’ mast which is 1000’ ASL on Hensbarrow Downs in the St Austell Clay district.

 GB3HB runs about 5 watts with an ERP of about 12 watts.
 The MCBARG maintain the equipment and the repeater keeper NoV holder is Mike Bundy G4WVD.